Offset smokers can be intimidating for some users. Offset Smokers are large, have two chambers, and some people are also unfamiliar with charcoal.

 Adding woo chips to your offset smoker during the starting process or while preheating the smoker will just burn the wood.
 I like to wait until the offset smoker is ready to then add wood.

-Let’s SMoke some Meat
+Let’s Smoke some Meat

 Now that the smoker is set and ready, you want to monitor the temperature and ensure white smoke is coming out of the chimney.

 Open the lid of the cooking chamber and let it rip!
-Set the food inside the cooking chamber, grab your favorite beer and enjoy!
+Set the food inside the cooking chamber, then grab your favorite beer and enjoy!